jonnonz1/nz-statute-book/acts/public/1999/extradition-act-1999.md

 ### 46 Procedure following court's determination of whether person eligible for surrender
-(1) If the court is satisfied that the person is eligible for surrender, the court must— (a) issue a warrant for the detention of the person in a prison or other place authorised in accordance with section 52 of this Act or section 184T(3) of the Summary Proceedings Act 1957 pending the surrender of the person to the extradition country or the person's discharge according to law; and
+(1) If the court is satisfied that the person is eligible for surrender, the court must— (a) issue a warrant for the detention of the person in a prison or other place authorised in accordance with section 52 of this Act or section 169 of the Criminal Procedure Act 2011 pending the surrender of the person to the extradition country or the person's discharge according to law; and
   (b) inform the person that,—
     (i) subject to section 71, the person will not be surrendered until the expiration of 15 days after the date of the issue of the warrant; and
     (ii) during that time the person has the right to make an application for a writ of habeas corpus; and (iii) the person has the right to lodge an appeal under Part 8.
 (2) If the court issues a warrant under subsection (1), the court may grant bail to the person.
-(3) If the court grants bail to the person, the court may impose any conditions of bail that the court thinks fit in addition to any conditions that the court may impose under subsections (1) to (3) of section 31 of the Bail Act 2000 (as applied by section 52 of that Act).
+(3) If the court grants bail to the person, the court may impose any conditions of bail that the court thinks fit in addition to any conditions that the court may impose under section 30(1), (2), and (4) of the Bail Act 2000.
 (4) If the court is not satisfied that the person is eligible for surrender, it must discharge the person, unless under section 70(1) it orders that the person continue to be detained, or issues a warrant for the arrest and detention of the person, pending the determination of an appeal under Part 8.

 ### 47 Court must make surrender order immediately if case not referred to Minister